Frequently Asked Questions

-Click here for an updated list of the Android phones that we have verified to work and those that we know don’t work.
-We continue to test more Android phones and will regularly update the list.
-The LoopPay App supports Android OS 4.2 or later.
+Click HERE for an updated list of the Android phones tested and verified as compatible or incompatible.
+We continue to test new Android phones and operating systems and will regularly update this list.
+The LoopPay App supports Android OS 4.3 or later.

 What do I tell clerks and servers when I pay with LoopPay at checkout?

 LoopPay is a new innovation that some may not be familiar with.
 May we suggest you start by saying “Let me show you something cool.
 My credit card is on here (show them the LoopPay Fob or ChargeCase).
 Let me know when you are ready for me to swipe my card”.
 Then, place your Loop device against the swipe slot of the credit card reader, press the button or tap the card image on the screen.
 We guarantee you will have fun doing this just to see the reaction of the clerk or server.
 Some may have seen it before, but those who haven’t will be truly amazed.

 What other great features does the LoopPay App have?